robert-phillips33/flavorHaven/README.md

   - We learned how to create a table in our HTML file as a team.

 - Challenges
   - We had a problem importing images early on the project.
 We thought it would be adding the image in a file and writing the path in the source in the HTML file.
 But we learned we had to import it in the script JS file to display the image on the page.
+  - Navigating the use of network requests was challenging as it was our first experience working with them.
+With a good bit of trial and error, we were able to get our network requests working and had a solid few learning moments along the way.

 ##